By COGwriter

 In the 19th century, Francis Patrick Kenrick wrote:

-Ephesus was an autocephalous see…which it derived from the apostles Paul and John, its founders (Kenrick FP.
+Ephesus was an autocephalous see … which it derived from the apostles Paul and John, its founders (Kenrick FP.
 The primacy of the Apostolic see vindicated.
 Murphy, 1875.
 Original from Harvard University, Digitized Aug 26, 2008, p.
 179).

-The Catholic Encyclopedia teaches that "the See of Ephesus, {was} founded by St. John the Apostle" ( The Byzantine Empire.
+The Catholic Encyclopedia teaches that "the See of Ephesus, {was} founded by St. John the Apostle" (Gerland, Ernst.
+The Byzantine Empire.
 The Catholic Encyclopedia.
 Vol. 3.
 Nihil Obstat.
 November 1, 1908.
 Remy Lafort, S.T.D., Censor.
 Imprimatur. +John Cardinal Farley, Archbishop of New York.
 New York: Robert Appleton Company, 1908.
 2 Feb.
 2010 <http://www.newadvent.org/cathen/03096a.htm>).

 It has been written that John's successor there was Polycarp, "Polycarp, the successor of St .
 John in the see of Ephesus" (Wall JC.
 The first Christians of Britain.
 Talbot & Co., 1927.
 Original from the University of California, Digitized Sep 25, 2007, p.
 34)--but Polycarp did not seem to be prominent over much of true Christendom until Jerusalem was taken over in 135 A.D.

 Although historian F. Arundell has listed 70 so-called "bishops of Ephesus" (Arundell Francis V. Discoveries in Asia minor: including a description of the ruins of several ancient cities and especially Antioch of Pisidia : in two volumes, Volume 2.
 Bentley, 1834.
 Original from the Bavarian State Library.
-Digitized Feb 9, 2010, pp. 272-273), he failed to name most of the early ones (though he did list Timothy, the Apostle John, Polycrates, and Apollonius) and has a gap of over 100 years after Apollonius (and it need to be understood that during this gap, there was so much apostacy, that those he listed after Apollonius were not faithful Christians).
+Digitized Feb 9, 2010, pp. 272-273), he failed to name most of the early ones (though he did list Timothy, the Apostle John, Polycrates, and Apollonius) and has a gap of over 100 years after Apollonius (and it needs to be understood that during this gap, there was so much apostacy, that those he listed well after Apollonius were not faithful Christians).

 But originally, Ephesus was recognized as important as the theologian and historian John M. Neale explained in 1850: